SC DOT to update public on plans for congested eastern stretch of I-526

 Capt.
 Roger Antonio, a Charleston County Sheriff’s Office spokesman, said Ellis' body was recovered more than 24 hours later in the water near Daniel Island.

-Crashes like this one really catch DOT's attention, Riley said.
-They have access to crash reports where they can look at the details.
+Crashes like this one catch DOT's attention, Riley said.
+They have access to detailed crash reports.
 More congestion in the area means more accidents.

 “I think people get frustrated and make bad decisions sometimes," she said.